hasanulmukit/taskflow-task-manager-nextjs/README.md

-# TaskFlow – Trello Clone Task Manager
+# TaskFlow – Kanban Style Task Manager

-TaskFlow is a modern Trello clone built with Next.js (App Router), Tailwind CSS, and dnd kit for drag-and-drop functionality.
+TaskFlow is a modern task manager built with Next.js (App Router), Tailwind CSS, and dnd kit for drag-and-drop functionality.
 The application allows you to manage tasks in a Kanban-style board, featuring functionalities such as:

 - **Drag-and-Drop**: Reorder tasks within columns and move them between columns with smooth animations.
 - **Dynamic Column Management**: Add, edit, and delete columns.